AIM-120 AMRAAM: Air-to-air missile versions

-The AIM-120C deliveries began in 1996.
-The C-variant has been steadily upgraded since it was introduced.
+AIM-120B deliveries began in 1994.
+This variant had improved electronics, including a digital processor, upgraded memory, and electronic unit hardware chassis upgrades.

+AIM-120C

+AIM-120C deliveries began in 1996.
+The C-variant has been steadily upgraded since it was introduced.The AIM-120C has smaller "clipped" aerosurfaces to enable increased internal carriage on the USAF F-22 Raptor from four to six AMRAAMs.
+The AIM-120C-5 and above have an improved HOBs (High Off Bore-Sight) capability which improves its G overload and seekers field of view over the previous variants.
+This allows the missile to be more maneuverable and be used against targets that are offset from the launching aircraft frontal view which allows for greater flexibility during air-to-air combat.
 The AIM-120C-6 contained an improved fuze (Target Detection Device) compared to its predecessor.
 The AIM-120C-7 development began in 1998 and included improvements in homing and greater range (actual amount of improvement unspecified).
+The AIM120C-7 also featured another compression of the flight control system shortening it by roughly 15 cm.
 It was successfully tested in 2003 and is currently being produced for both domestic and foreign customers.
 It helped the U.S. Navy replace the F-14 Tomcats with F/A-18E/F Super Hornets – the loss of the F-14's long-range AIM-54 Phoenix missiles (already retired) is offset with a longer-range AMRAAM-D. The lighter weight of the enhanced AMRAAM enables an F/A-18E/F pilot greater bring-back weight upon carrier landings.

+FMRAAM

+The FMRAAM (Future Medium Range Air to Air Missile) was a modified ramjet powered version of the AMRAAM that was conceived during the mid-1990s to fulfill British requirements for a new longer range missile on their new Eurofighter Typhoon fighter.
+The FMRAAM was to use the Aérospatiale liquid fueled RASCAL (Ramjet for Small Calibre) propulsion system.
+It competed with and lost to the MBDA Meteor, thus never reaching production.

+Work on a ramjet motor for the AMRAAM continued under the Variable Flow Ducted Rocket - Flight Vehicle Concept (VFDR-FVC) program in the 2000s, with a prototype demonstrator tested by Aerojet by 2008.